Should You Vectorize or Upscale Your AI Art?

 Can I Combine Vectorization and Upscaling for Optimal Results?

-While it is possible, combining both methods often brings little extra benefit and can make your workflow more complex.
-Choose the method that best fits your specific needs.
+While possible, combining both techniques often does not add much benefit and can make your workflow more complex.
+It is usually better to pick the method that fits your needs best.

 To reduce graininess in upscaled images, try different upscaling algorithms and settings.
-Post-processing techniques such as noise reduction can also help improve the final result.
+You can also use post-processing methods such as noise reduction to improve the final result.

-Yes, you can use vectorized artwork on many merchandise products by exporting it to formats such as SVG, EPS, PDF, or PNG to ensure flexible printing options.
+Yes, you can easily adapt vectorized artwork to different products by exporting it to formats such as SVG, EPS, PDF, or PNG, which support a wide range of printing options.

-The ideal resolution for upscaling AI-generated images depends on how you will use and print them.
-Aim for a resolution that keeps the image sharp while matching the desired output size.
-For printing on t-shirts or other merchandise, higher resolutions, ideally around 5,000 to 6,000 pixels, work well.
+The optimal resolution for upscaling AI-generated images depends on how you will use them and the printing requirements.
+Aim for a resolution that keeps the image sharp while matching the needed output size.
+For printing on t-shirts or other merchandise, higher resolutions, ideally around 5,000 to 6,000 pixels, work better.